microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### RequestHeaderOriginalHost

+**Specifies if the incoming request Host header should be copied to the proxy request**

 | Key | Value | Default | Required |
 |-----|-------|---------|----------|
 | RequestHeaderOriginalHost | true/false | false | yes |